MatthewOM/MatthewOM/News/highlights.md

 ### Winter 2023
 - Still awaiting for the PhD committee...
-- The Grinnellian niche manuscript was recommended after full revision.
+- The Grinnellian niche manuscript was recommended pending full revision.
-- The high-altitude manuscript was recommended after revisions.
+- The high-altitude manuscript was recommended pending revisions.

 ## 2022